Mark Bernstein (University of Michigan): Career

 During the Clinton Administration, Bernstein served as director of press pool operations.
 He later worked for Citigroup and The Law Offices of Sam Bernstein.
 Bernstein was appointed to the Michigan Civil Rights Commission by Governor Jennifer Granholm.

 In 2012, Bernstein ran for a seat on the University of Michigan Board of Regents, campaigning on the idea that the cost of college is too high for students.
 Bernstein took a bus tour of the state, encountering many who were unaware that the position is elected statewide.
 Bernstein won the race, earning an 8-year term.
+He was reelected in 2020 and is vice chair of the Regents for the 2024-2025 term ending June 30.

 Bernstein was encouraged to enter the 2014 Michigan gubernatorial election, and has been mentioned as a potential future statewide candidate.